 What Is the Upper 6GHz Band and Why Does It Matter?

 The U6GHz band spans 6425 to 7125 MHz, representing 700 MHz of contiguous mid-band spectrum.
 Industry stakeholders have long referred to it as the “golden spectrum” — and for good reason.
+In fact, UAE Becomes the World’s First to Deploy U6GHz Commercially, which is a groundbreaking development in the telecom world.

 It sits at the sweet spot between: